AJFaraday/RailsPG/adventure_definitions/README.md

 * specification.yml
 * one or more play space .csv files

-The CSV files define a play area with these keys (n denotes a number from 1 upwards):
+The CSV files define a play area with these keys (N denotes a number from 1 upwards):

-* pn: a player starting position.
+* pN: a player starting position.
-* en: an enemy starting position.
+* eN: an enemy starting position.
-* dn: a doorway to another play space
+* dN: a doorway to another play space
 * o: an obstacle
 * (empty cells): passable space